-Performance p.a. in EUR since tranche's launch (3/1/2017) to 12/29/2023 in % p.a. l year 3 years 5 years 10 years since tranche's launch Fund 8.32 -0.09 0.96 - 0.41
+Performance p.a. in EUR since tranche's launch (4/3/2017) to 12/29/2023

 The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates).

 The following graphic shows the annual performance of the investment fund's tranche S (A), income-distributing unit certificates, in EUR up to the cut-off date 12/29/2023.